Preamble

 2.5.

-In the
+In the event that the

-away manager in timely road instructions).
+timely road instructions).

 2.6.

-In the
+In the event that a team

-event that a team will not be able to play their home games for a given series,
+will not be able to play their home games for a given series, they must notify

-week before the road instructions are to be sent for the series in question.
+road instructions are to be sent for the series in question.

 2.6.1.

-In such event, or in the event that a
+In such event, or in the event that a home manager does not

-home manager does not play a series within the designated time, the away
+play a series within the designated time, the away manager shall be entitled to

-manager shall be entitled to play such series, using the computer manager and
+play such series, using the computer manager and the pre-set roster for the

-the pre-set roster for the home team (unless the home team timely sends road
+home team (unless the home team timely sends road instructions to the away

 2.6.2.

-If the away manager declines to play
+If the away manager declines to play such series or fails

-such series or fails to do so within the designated time (or, if the away
+to do so within the designated time (or, if the away manager is playing a

-manager is playing a series because the home manager failed to play such series
+series because the home manager failed to play such series during the

-series, using the autoplay feature and the
+the autoplay feature and the default rosters.

 2.6.3.

-If any team does not have an active
+If any team does not have an active owner, the Statistician

-owner, the Statistician for such league (or his designee) shall send road
+for such league (or his designee) shall send road instructions for such team.

-instructions for such team.
-The away manager shall be automatically authorized
+The away manager shall be automatically authorized to play the away series

-to play the away series against such team, during the regular time allotted for
+against such team, during the regular time allotted for such series to be

 2.7.

-team will play their home and away series against the same opponent.
+their home and away series against the same opponent.

-3.
+3. Playoffs

 3.1.

-Three
+Three division winners

-the best record in each league that does not win their division.
+in each league that does not win their division.

 3.2.